scality/cloudserver/docs/INTEGRATIONS.rst

 Testing your installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-First, we're just going to quickly check that S3 Server is actually
+First, we're just going to quickly check that Zenko CloudServer is actually
 running.
 To do so, simply run ``$> docker ps`` .
 You should see one
 container named ``scality/s3server``.
 If that is not the case, try
 ``$> docker start s3server``, and check again.